Close

 * Initial leave is the first leave taken, either for childbirth leave or childcare leave

-Creating Comfortable Working Environments
+Creating Comfortable Working Environment

 When Lion relocated its head office in 2023, it installed family rooms and nursing rooms to enable employees who are raising children to work with peace of mind, as well as enable them to bring their children to work as necessary.
-Family rooms are primarily for use by employees who bring their children to work, but can also be used as regular meeting rooms.
-Nursing rooms have been set up for breastfeeding, pumping and lactation, and are used to support health and childcare for employees returning to work during the breastfeeding stage.

 photo